 As a business owner, a designated business credit card is a smart idea even when your credit isn’t quite in the good range.
 You won’t have to use the cash you have on hand, which can be insufficient to meet your needs.
 Not only will you begin to establish a positive relationship with the issuing bank, but when the issuer sends information about your account activity to the credit reporting agencies, you can begin to build your personal credit and increase your score while also building your business credit.

 The key is to treat the account carefully.
 Send all payments on time and either pay the entire bill by the due date or maintain a very low balance compared to your credit limit.
 By doing so, you will prove that you can handle business credit cards responsibly.
 As your credit score rises, you will be eligible for a greater variety of credit products.

 The bottom line

-All information about the Capital One Spark Classic for Business, Wells Fargo Business Secured Credit Card, and BBVA Secured Visa® Business Credit Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.
+*The information about the Capital One Spark 1% Classic and First National Bank of Omaha Business Edition® Secured Mastercard® Credit Card has been collected independently by Bankrate.com.
+The card details have not been reviewed or approved by the card issuer.